aw-coding/Vue-Drinking-Game-App/brief.md

 TODO:

-	- can't delete player before current player in array
+	- can't delete player before current player in array ✓
-	- can't change tabs without restarting game
+	- can't change tabs without restarting game ✓
 	- have current card show when switching tabs
+	- when you delete a player it messes up turn counter

 MVP: ✓